The Europeans: Major themes

-One of the most important themes of the novel is the comparison between European and American women, which James stresses through the great difference existing between Eugenia and the Wentworth ladies.
+One of the more important themes of the novel is the comparison between European and American women, which James stresses through the great difference existing between Eugenia and the Wentworth ladies.
 Madame Münster is independent, modern, and displays hauteur.
 Gertrude and Charlotte lack this self-possession.
 For example, they tend to comply with their father's suggestions.
 When Mr. Wentworth tries to arrange a marriage between Mr. Brand and Gertrude to which she objects, it is difficult for her to clearly express her preference.
-The sisters spend most of their free time with the family, until the moment in which Gertrude discovers herself to be in love with Felix.
+The sisters spend most of their free time with the family until the moment in which Gertrude discovers herself to be in love with Felix.
 Her love encourages her to take a new perspective on the world and to resist the presumptions of her family.
-She reacts against her father's decision regarding Mr. Brand, explaining that she will never marry a man she does not love.
+She reacts against her father's decision regarding Mr. Brand, explaining that she never will marry a man she does not love.
 Instead, Gertrude will marry Felix and leave America.

 The difference between Europeans and New Englanders manifests itself in particular in the expression of feelings and emotions, which are very sensitive for the former: love is more important than money.
-Moreover, American people are more straitlaced and they have closer links with tradition.
+Moreover, American people are more straitlaced, and they have closer links with tradition.
 The most important thing in life for those living in the 'New World' is, ironically, respecting old traditions and accepting moral rules.
 Mr Wentworth is profoundly surprised and fascinated by Eugenia's marriage experience as is Robert Acton; in the Americans' eyes, Eugenia is a perplexing woman.